Wednesday, December 8, 2021

 Summary: The Dec.
 3, 1918, annular eclipse was the second of two 1918 solar eclipses, of which the first was total, and was fourth of the year's five eclipses.

 Tuesday, Dec.
-3, 1918, annular solar eclipse details: Eclipse Predictions by Fred Espenak, NASA's GSFC, via NASA Eclipse Web Site
+3, 1918, annular solar eclipse details: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse Predictions by Fred Espenak, NASA's GSFC," via NASA Eclipse Web Site

 The Tuesday, Dec.
 3, 1918, annular eclipse was the second of two 1918 solar eclipses, of which the first was the Saturday, June 8, total solar eclipse, and was the fourth of the year's quintet of three lunar and two solar eclipses.